Find Affordable College Courses

 Alfred, NY

 The in-demand associate degree programs at Alfred State College helped the school earn the #5 place on this year’s ranking of the most popular agriculture and agriculture operations schools in New York.
-Located in the town of Alfred, Alfred State is a public school with a small student population.
+Located in the remote town of Alfred, Alfred State is a public school with a small student population.

 Women make up 88% of the agriculture and agriculture operations majors at the school.